-poster communicate?
-What negative messages does this poster communicate?
+poster communicate? poster communicate?

-Resources/Field trips: For field trip ideas, teachers could take students on a walking tour of the town and students can note which stores demonstrate a localist perspective.
+Resources/Field Trips: For field trip ideas, teachers could take students on a walking tour of the town and students can note which stores demonstrate a localist perspective.
 They could also walk around and note which stores seem welcoming to all.

 Closure: Is localism beneficial to all people in a community?
-W /hy or why not?
-Lesson 3: Topic: Long Island- Segregation Essential Question: In what ways is Long Island segre egated?
+Why or why not?

+Topic: Long Island- Segregation

+Essential Question: In what ways is Long Island segregated?

 Introduction/Hook/Motivation: Segregation means the action of separating some people from other people or things, usually because of their race, class, sex, or religion.

-Learning Activity: Students participate in a photography project of segregation.
-Students choose 2 neighboring school districts and work in groups to research each district focusing on school demographics, home prices, property/school taxes and other demographics.
-Students will answer the question, What is similar and different about these two school districts?
+Learning Activity: Students participate in a photography project of segregation choosing two neighboring school districts, researching the school demographics, home prices, property/school taxes, etc.

+Students will answer the question: What is similar and different about these two school districts?
 Why do you think these differences exist?
 Teachers will provide a graphic organizer for students who prefer or need it.
-Resources/Field trips:

-Graphic Organizer:

-Compare the two school districts by stating what is similar and what is different about them based on your research.
+Graphic Organizer: Compare the two school districts by stating what is similar and what is different about them based on your research.

 What is similar about the two school districts?
-What is different about the two school districts? - -
+What is different about the two school districts?

+- -

+- -

+- -

+- -